We all have goals: things we’d like to do. Often these are going to require at least some amount of money to achieve.

 Looking at all your goals and their monthly payments together, you are likely to realise that you can’t afford to save for everything you want all at once.
 If so, you may have to make some adjustments to your plans, especially to costs or timeframes.

 Prioritising how to use your financial resources is a tricky exercise, so take your time.
-There is no ‘right’ answer for how much you should save for retirement, or for ‘fun’ short term goals.
+There is no ‘right’ answer for how much you should save for what goals.
 It’s up to you how you use your time and money.

 In terms of your savings strategy, the most important factor is when you will need the money by.